cjus/node-neo4j-presentation/presentation/teleprompt.md

 On line two ^ we simply return the contents of p.

-We can enhance our queries by specify the use of properties and values and listing them within curly braces.^
+We can enhance our queries by specifying the use of properties and values and listing them within curly braces.^

 So, `{name: "Alex"}` says we're interested in only matching nodes which have a name property containing the value of "Alex".